-The San Diego Zoo Wildlife Alliance (SDZWA) recently featured our efforts to promote more pollinator habitat in Solana Beach as a case study for students in the Advanced Inquiry Program, or project Dragonfly, a unique Masters Degree program of Miami University, Ohio.
+The San Diego Zoo Wildlife Alliance (SDZWA) recently featured our efforts to promote more pollinator habitat in Solana Beach as a case study for students in the Advanced Inquiry Program, a unique master's degree program run through Project Dragonfly of Miami University, Ohio, in partnership with SDZWA.

 The Advanced Inquiry Program (AIP) is a learning experience where students work directly with SDZWA scientists, experts and partners while completing online coursework through Miami University.
 The program is geared for adult learners who want to pursue a passion for conservation while maintaining full-time work.

 In line with the AIP's focus on driving social and ecological change in local communities, course co-facilitators Mackenzie Borau, Ph.D.
 And Dorabel Esparza, M. A., invited The SeaWeeders to present an overview of our Mayors’ Monarch Project activities.
 Mackenzie is the Associate Director, Community Engagement Conservations Science & Wildlife Health with the SDZWA And Dora is a San Diego County resident, native plant and pollinator enthusiast, and graduate of the AIP program.
 Their students joined us on October 30 for an all-day, outdoor class on the patio at La Colonia Community Center.

 The session started with a presentation by Don Rideout of the California Native Plant Society San Diego Chapter, about that organization's efforts to promote native plant gardening in the County of San Diego.
 It ended with a presentation and close-up examination of our surprisingly varied -- but struggling -- population of local, native bees by expert Dillon Travis.